Malware Uses Obscure Intel CPU Feature To Steal Data and Avoid Firewalls

 Are you sure about "own MAC and IP address"?
 Common network chip set (e.g. Intel 82574 family) external interfaces include: NC-SI or SMBus connection to a Manageability Controller (MC) with IPMI MC pass through; multi-drop NC-SI.
 This generally results in UDP/TCP port 623 traffic being re-directed to the Management Controller.
 The way I have seen this manifested is port 623 on all network interfaces is passed through to the management engine.
 The IP and MAC for the management engine is the same as for

+Yes, but the OEMs have full control of the code in TrustZone.
+As an example, there are at least four different commercially available kernels that run in Trustzone, making it a PITA to support anything connected to it.

-Wonder who that could be (Score:3)
+Wonder who that could be (Score:4, Funny)

 Interest in countries around South China Sea?
 It was probably East Timor.